ubccr/ccrdocs/pages/howto/empireai.md

 ### What's my job's priority?

-The Alpha cluster runs half in a fairshare mode, similar to CCR's UB-HPC cluster, and half in a priority week mode, as described [above](#priority-week).
+The alpha cluster runs in a fairshare mode, similar to CCR's UB-HPC cluster.
 See [here](../hpc/jobs.md#job-priority) for tools on assessing priority and fairshare values.

 ## Scaling Up at CCR